psathyrella/partis/docs/output-formats.md

 |   column header        |  description
 |------------------------|----------------------------------------------------------------------------
-| indelfos       |  colon-separated list of information on any SHM indels that were inferred in the Smith-Waterman step.
-Written as a literal python dict; can be read in python with `ast.literal_eval(line['indelfo'])`
+| indelfos       |  colon-separated list of information on any SHM indels that were inferred in the Smith-Waterman step

 #### in-memory annotation dictionary keys